asinghka/waldhaus-reservations/README.md

 # About

-This template provides a minimal setup to get React working in Vite with Electron.
-It is intended to be used as a starting point for developing beautiful desktop applications using Tailwind CSS.
+Waldhaus Reservations is a web app designed to manage reservations and provide basic statistics.
+It is based on my `electron-react-template`.

 Technologies used in this project: